molily/molily.de/_posts/2019-02-03-testing-angular.md

 Again, `it` is a function that takes two parameters.
 The first parameter is a string with a human-readable spec description.
 The second parameter is a function containing the spec code.

 The pronoun `it` refers to the code under test. `it` should be the subject of a human-readable sentence that asserts the behavior of the code under test.
-The actual spec code then prove this assertion.
+The actual spec code then proves this assertion.
 This style of writing specs originates from the concept of Behavior-Driven Development (BDD).

 One goal of BDD is to describe software behavior in a natural language – in this case, English.
 Every stakeholder should be able to read the `it` sentences and understand how the code is supposed to behave.
 Team members without JavaScript knowledge should be able to add more requirements by forming `it does something` sentences.